 Physical Symptoms: Conditions like depression and anxiety can take a physical and emotional toll, depleting your energy and leaving you feeling fatigued.

 Reduced Motivation: Mental health challenges often reduce your interest and motivation for daily activities, leading to a sense of tiredness and lethargy.

 Constant Worry: Conditions like generalized anxiety disorder can lead to persistent worrying and rumination, mentally draining you and contributing to fatigue.

 Changes in Appetite: Mental health issues can alter your eating habits, either causing overeating or a loss of appetite, which can affect your energy levels.

 Stress Hormones: Chronic stress from mental health issues can lead to the release of stress hormones like cortisol, which can deplete your energy levels and contribute to fatigue.

 Isolation and Withdrawal: People with mental health challenges may withdraw from social interactions and isolate themselves, leading to reduced physical activity and mental stimulation, both of which can lead to fatigue.

 What are the Signs and Symptoms of Fatigue?

 The major symptom of fatigue is the sensation of severe exhaustion after any activity which doesn’t relieve with rest.
 Chronic fatigue disables the patient thus he can’t resume his routine activities.
 Most patients describe it as being overwhelmed and tired all the time.
-Some of them may describe it as loss of interest in doing anything; always keep in mind that fatigue is a very common compliant between depressed patients.
+Some of the common symptoms of fatigue include:

 As we mentioned before, fatigue is a general symptom for multiple illnesses so it’s very crucial to evaluate the patient’s condition in a comprehensive way.
 Following is the best way to diagnose the cause of fatigue: